kberridge/simplexml/readme.rst

 SimpleXml is simple dynamic xml parsing.

-Install with NuGet: install-package SimpleXml.
+`Install with NuGet <https://nuget.org/packages/SimpleXml>`_: install-package SimpleXml

 Or download dll from the Downloads tab.

 **Read and Write Xml**::